kemitchell/startup-unix/startup-unix.md

 Ironsides' beginnings (and cool name) are the work of two individuals.

 Jason Boehmig is founder and CEO of [Ironclad, Inc.](https://ironclad.ai), a legal document automation company that understands open-source software.
 Prior to founding Ironclad, Jason practiced business law in Silicon Valley and maintained the [Series Seed equity financing documents](https://github.com/seriesseed/equity).
+Jason is @jboehmig on [GitHub](https://github.com/jboehmig) & [Twitter](https://twitter.com/jboehmig).

 Kyle Mitchell is a business lawyer and open-source programmer.
 Prior to starting his own [law practice](https://kemitchell.com), Kyle also practiced business law in Silicon Valley.
+Kyle is @kemitchell on [GitHub](https://github.com/kemitchell) & [Twitter](https://twitter.com/kemitchell).

-Kyle maintains and contributes to _Ironsides_ with the generous support of Ironclad.
+Kyle facilitates and contributes to _Ironsides_ with the generous support of Ironclad.